Retina in RWP 1.7

 (Thanks for the example, Google!)

 RWP needed to have this feature to, but how could I approach the implementation of this in WordPress?
-Where would these 2x images come from?
+Where would these 2x

 I was sure of one thing, I didn’t want RWP to handle the creation of these retina images.
 It just didn’t feel like that was inside the scope of the responsibilities of RWP.